 Essential functions are typically performed in an office setting with a low level of noise.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Please email resume and cover letter with salary requirements by March 28, 2014, to: firstname.lastname@example.org.
-Include job code in subject line: PO-LAP.
+Please email resume and cover letter with salary requirements by April 21, 2014, to: firstname.lastname@example.org.
+Include job code in subject line: PO-SHARP.